Sidify Music Converter

 Download and install Sidify Music Converter on Windows or Mac, then launch this application on your desktop.
 Here we will take Windows version as an example to show you how to download music from Spotify on PC and sync to Ubuntu or other Linux operating system.

 Step 2Add Spotify Song or Playlist

 To add song or playlist of Spotify to Sidify Music Converter, just click on button and then drag & drop a song, playlist or album from Spotify to Sidify adding window.

 Step 3Customize the Output Settings

 Then click on button to customize the basic setting parameters including output format, output quality, conversion mode, output path and more.
-Sidify supports downloading Spotify music as MP3, AAC, FLAC or WAV with different audio quality including High (320 kbps), Medium (256 kbps), and Low (128 kbps).
+Sidify supports downloading Spotify music as MP3, AAC, FLAC, WAV, AIFF or ALAC with different audio quality including 320kbps, 256kbps, 192kbps, or 128kbps.
 In the output settings, you could change the output folder as required.
 If you needn't to change output path, the output audio files will be saved under the default folder.

 Sidify also supports saving the output audio into Artist, Album, Artist/Album or Album/Artist folder for better organize music library.